aragorn2101/MDT_FPGA-GPU_pipeline/README.md

 polyphase structure of the PFB before the Fourier transform.

-The X-engine directory contains the two strategies implemented for the custom ``ReorderXInput()`` function, which re-orders the data in the format expected by the cuBLAS kernel ``cublasCgemmBatched()``.
+The X-engine directory contains the two strategies implemented for the custom ``ReorderFOutput()`` function, which re-orders the data in the format expected by the cuBLAS kernel ``cublasCgemmBatched()``.

+The GPU processing node is a high-end gaming desktop computer equipped with a graphics card:
+- Intel Core-i7 7700K (4 cores, 8 threads)
+- NVIDIA GTX Titan Xp

+The operating system and the software versions used on the computer are
+- Slackware GNU/Linux 14.2 64-bit, with kernel 4.19.62
+- GCC 5.5.0
+- OpenMPI 4.0.2, with MPI version 3.1
+- CUDA 10.1

+## MDT_OneStation_client

+Contains the multi-threaded CPU client program running on the gaming rig.
+Its functions include depacketization of data from the SNAP board network and GPU processing control.
+The program uses the Message Passing Interface (MPI) to perform all the assigned tasks in parallel, thus ensuring seamless depacketization, GPU processing and writing results to disk.

+The .cu and .h files contain the C and CUDA source code. ``MDT_Observer.sh`` is the script which runs the client program.
+The script can be scheduled to run as a cron job on Linux. ``MDT_SystemParams.conf`` contains the parameters of the telescope and its pipeline.
+The variables declared therein are used as arguments to the software at runtime.

 ## Utilities

 ### Spectrum_\*.py, spectrum_\*.slx, spectrum_\*.fpg

 The .slx file is the SNAP FPGA design file to implement data acquisition from 3 channels and a simple PFB to obtain a spectrum.
 The Python 2 script is the corresponding control script.
 Below is an example:

 ```
 $ ./Spectrum_125MHz_2048pts_3c.py -h